Hello friends!, I am so glad you landed here today so I can show you how I built a DIY upholstered bench with faux metal frame!

 (scroll down for a video tutorial on how I upholstered the seat)

 Staple the Fabric: Now do the same with the fabric.
-If you have never upholstered before I give a good in depth instruction on how to upholster a seat in my dining chairs reupholstery project.
+If you have never upholstered before I give good in-depth instruction on how to upholster a seat in my dining chairs reupholstery project.
 Follow the same pattern here.
 If you are new to reupholstery use a fabric that is forgiving (solid colors are best) so that keeping a straight pattern isn’t as critical.
 Staple the fabric all the way around pulling it tight as you go and cut the excess.
-PS…I was inspired to use the faux fur fabric after seeing this beautiful foot stool facelift from my friend Sarah from 1915House made!
+PS…I was inspired to use the faux fur fabric after seeing this beautiful footstool facelift from my friend Sarah from 1915House made!

 Cover up: (optional) I used black mesh (it’s actually landscape fabric) to cover up the bottom.
 I just cut a piece slightly larger than the seat, stapled, and cut the excess.
 I then measured the length of the seat to cut my 2x2s.
 That is how I came up with the measurements above.
 If you want to be more precise, measure your seat once it is all reupholstered, then cut your 2x2s.